DioxusPluginCommunity/tailwind-plugin/README.md

 ```

 We should be good to go!
 Run `dioxus serve` and you should see Tailwind CSS working.
 As you change any *.rs files, the plugin will automatically regenerate the CSS file as the server reloads.
+It will reload probably 5 times every time you make a change, but it works. :)

 ## Contributing
 All contributions are welcome!
 Please feel free to open an issue or a pull request.